Seme4eg/emacs_tut/emacs_use.md

 C-h i -- list all commands
 C-h b -- **list all keybindings**

-C-x 0 -- close all buffers exept main? one

 M-x shell -- open shell inside emacs **useful**

 M-x visual-line-mode -- instead of hard word wrap there will be soft wrap (words will not break up)